haugene/docker-transmission-openvpn/.github/PULL_REQUEST_TEMPLATE.md

 -->

 - [ ] Bugfix (non-breaking change which fixes an issue)
-- [ ] New feature (which adds functionality to a this container)
+- [ ] New feature (which adds functionality to this container)
 - [ ] Breaking change (fix/feature causing existing functionality to break)

 ## Additional information
 <!--
-  Details are important, and help maintainers processing your PR.
+  Details are important, and help maintainers process your PR.
   Please be sure to fill out additional details, if applicable.
 -->